berinle/k8s-labs/docs/lab2.md

 ## High Availablity

-With 3 copies of the app running, lets trigger a failure on one of them and watch it self heal
+With 3 copies of the app running, lets trigger a failure on one of them and watch it recovery

-1. First expose the service so we can
+* First expose the service so we can

 ```
 kubectl expose deployment/articulate --type=NodePort --name=articulate --port=8080